United States expedition to Korea: Initial contact

 The Americans safely made contact with the Korean inhabitants, described as "people wearing white clothes".
-When they inquired about the General Sherman incident, the Koreans were initially reluctant to discuss the topic, ostensibly to avoid having to pay any recompense.
+When they inquired about the General Sherman incident, the Koreans were initially reluctant to discuss the topic, ostensibly to avoid having to pay recompense.
 The Americans consequently let the Koreans know that their fleet would be exploring the area and that they meant no harm.
-This gesture was misinterpreted; Korean policy at the time prohibited foreign ships from sailing on the Han River, as it led directly to the capital city of Hanyang, modern-day Seoul.
+This gesture was misinterpreted; Korean policy at the time prohibited foreign ships from sailing on the Han River, which led directly to the capital city of Hanyang, modern-day Seoul.
 Therefore, the Joseon government rejected the U.S. request.
-However, despite the Joseon government's refusal, the United States sailed.
+The Americans sailed anyway.

-On 1 June, the Korean fortress fired at the U.S. fleet as they sailed up the Ganghwa Straits, which leads to the river.
+On 1 June, the Korean fortress fired at the U.S. fleet as it sailed up the Ganghwa Straits, which leads to the river.
 The U.S. forces were not badly damaged due to "the bad gunnery of the [K]oreans, whose fire, although very hot for the fifteen minutes in which they maintained it, was ill-directed, and consequently without effect."
 The U.S. demanded an apology within 10 days; there was no response so Rodgers decided on a punitive assault on the forts.

 Battle of Ganghwa

 On 10 June, the Americans attacked the lightly defended Choji Garrison on Ganghwa, along the Salee River.
-The Koreans were armed with severely outdated weapons, such as matchlock muskets and outdated cannons.
-After being quickly overrun, the Americans moved on to their next objective, the Deokjin Garrison.
-The poorly armed Korean forces were kept from effective range by American 12-pound howitzers.
+The Koreans were armed with severely outdated weapons, such as matchlock muskets, cannons, and breech-loading swivel guns.
+After overrunning the Korean defenders, the Americans moved on to their next objective, the Deokjin Garrison.
+American 12-pound howitzers kept the poorly armed Korean forces from effective range.
 The American troops continued towards the next objective, Deokjin Fort, which they found abandoned.
 The sailors and Marines quickly dismantled this fortress and continued to Gwangseong Garrison, a citadel.
 By this time, Korean forces had regrouped there.
 Along the way, some Korean units tried to flank the U.S. forces but were beaten off again due to the strategic placement of artillery on two hills.

 Artillery fire from ground forces and Monocacy offshore pounded the citadel in preparation for an assault by U.S. forces.
 A force of 546 sailors and 105 Marines grouped on the hills west of the fortress (infantry troops were on the hill directly west of the fortress, while artillery troops on another hill both shelled the fortress and also covered the Americans' flanks and rear), keeping cover and returning fire.
 Once the bombardment stopped, the Americans charged the citadel, led by Lieutenant Hugh McKee.
 The slow reload time of the Korean matchlocks aided the Americans, armed with superior Remington rolling block carbines, in making it over the walls; the Koreans even ended up throwing rocks at the attackers.